nextcloud/Android-SingleSignOn/README.md

     }
 }

-// Tip: Checkout the LoginDialogFragment.java from the nextcloud-news app (sso-branch) to see a fully working example
+// Hint: Checkout the LoginDialogFragment.java from the nextcloud-news app (sso-branch) to see a fully working example
 ```

 3) How to get account information?